chrisaugu/chrisaugu/README.md

 ===================================
 Software Engineer
 ------------------------------------------------
-Currently working for Vodafone PNG as Graduat Applications Developer.
+Currently working for Vodafone PNG as a Graduate Applications Developer.
 I most often code up Nuku API (formerly PNGX-API) and its Web App, Messenger SMS, but nearly any unique project idea is a fair game!

 <!-- * 🌍  I'm based in Papua New Guinea
 * 🖥️  See my portfolio at [Kitten](http://www.christianaugustyn.me/portfolio)